bbrooklyn/bbrooklyn/README.md

 # Hello:wave:
-A Level Computer Science student from the UK.
+Computer Science student from the UK.
 I'm currently building my portfolio & studying for future exams.
 Send a friend request to me on Discord: <strong>Brooklyn#4333</strong> if you want to talk.